carment0/popcorn/dataset/README.txt

 To acknowledge use of the dataset in publications, please cite the following paper:

 > F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
-ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
-DOI=<http://dx.doi.org/10.1145/2827872>
+ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4: 19:1–19:19. <https://doi.org/10.1145/2827872>

 Further Information About GroupLens